jelly/cockpit/test/NEW.md

 When an affected test runs it will be retried three times to ensure the test is not flaky.

+Unstable tests, a test which fails once will always be re-tried as our CI infrastructure is shared and timing issues can occur.

+After having collected the parallel, serial and affected tests a scheduling loop is started, if a machine was provided it is used for the serial tests, parallel tests will always spawn a new machine.
+If no machine is provided a pool of global machines is created based on the provided `--jobs` and serial tests.

+The test runner will first try to assign all serial tests on the available global machines and start the tests.
+The Test class `start()` method executed the provided `command` with a `timeout`, creates a temporaryfile to store the test result in and in a thight loop the process loop will call `Test.poll()` which polls the spawned process if it's finished.
+If the process is finished the output of the process is flushed to the temporary file and the returncode of the process in `returncode`.
+Depending on the `returncode` or `retry_reason` returned by calling `Test.finish()` the test is retried, skipped, or shown as (un)expected failed due to the test being marked with `@testlib.todo`.

+**TODO:** check with pitti how the parallel tests run **TODO:** Diagram of this thight loop?
+**TODO:** Explain naughties?

 - Explain how the browser is started